ninsgrace/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Data Source

 This dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Dataset Information

-Thes signals were used to estimate variables of the feature vector for each pattern:
+Below are the signals that were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 tBodyAcc-XYZ
 tGravityAcc-XYZ